grrrwaaa/gct753/src/pages/cellular.md

 end
 ```

 The Game of Life produces easily recognizable higher-level formations including stable objects, oscillatory objects, mobile objects and objects that produce or consume others, for example, which have been called 'ponds', 'gliders', 'eaters', 'glider guns' and so on.
+In Wolfram's terms, it is *Class 4* CA.

 Note that these rules mean that the Game of Life is not reversible: from a given state it is not possible to determine the previous state.